Don’t you hate it when health “gurus” like Dr. Oz tell us how to live?

 Right now, more money is being made in the wellness industry than ever before.
 And at precisely the same time, obesity is at a record high.

-The wellness industry, which is supposed to make us all healthy, is intentionally making health confusing so that you and I no longer know what is good and what is bad for us.
+The wellness industry, which is supposed to make us all healthy, is intentionally making health confusing so that people no longer know what is good and what is bad for health.

-We’re all so confused we don’t even know whether we can drink water from the tap or not (the answer is yes, depending on where you are, what type of tap you have, the government regulations of your area… honestly!…).
+The average person is so confused about health they don’t even know whether it is healthy to drink water from the tap or not (the answer is yes, depending on where you are, what type of tap you have, the government regulations of your area… honestly!…).

 Every month, millions of people Google “The benefits of … X / Y fruit / veg”, read about all the good things those fruit and veg do for them, and they go and grab a chocolate bar.